Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Fast Multipole Method

-It is well known that truncating the series \eqref{eq:translation_fun} at a finite order $L$ requires careful handling due to numerical instabilities caused by the nature of spherical Hankel functions \cite{abramowitz_handbook_1964,song_error_2001, hastriter_error_2003,koc_error_1998, dembart_accuracy_1998}.
-Ideally, one would choose a high order to minimize error, but these functions are highly oscillatory at higher order, meaning that increasing $L$ does not necessarily enhance accuracy \cite{darve_efficient_2004}.
-Furthermore, these functions diverge at small arguments, that is, when the electrical distance between two centers is too small, leading to a low-frequency breakdown \cite{song_error_2001,darve_efficient_2004}.
-However, in this field of application, such instabilities are not observed at optical frequencies, because the particles are not too close together.
+The truncation of the translation function \eqref{eq:translation_fun} at finite order $L$ depends on the electrical size of the groups, $ka$, where $a$ is the group size.
+An approximation for $L$ is given by \cite{hastriter_error_2003,chew_fast_2000} $L = kd + 1.8 d_0^\frac{2}{3}(kd)^{\frac{2}{3}}$, where $d_0$ is the desired number of significant digits, and $d = \sqrt{2}a$.
+However, truncating the series in Eq. \eqref{eq:translation_fun} at a finite order $L$ presents challenges due to numerical instabilities caused by the nature of spherical Hankel functions \cite{abramowitz_handbook_1964,song_error_2001, hastriter_error_2003, dembart_accuracy_1998}.
+While increasing $L$ might intuitively seem to reduce error, the oscillatory nature of these functions at higher orders complicates this approach, often leading to diminished accuracy rather than improvement \cite{darve_efficient_2004}.
+Furthermore, these functions exhibit divergence at small arguments, corresponding to cases where the electrical distance between two centers is very small, leading to a low-frequency breakdown \cite{song_error_2001,darve_efficient_2004}.
+Nonetheless, in the context of the investigated metasurfaces, these instabilities are typically absent, as the particles under consideration are sufficiently separated. { Furthermore, we can directly assess the maximum error in the Eqs. \eqref{eq:Tmn_fmm} and \eqref{eq:Kmn_fmm} as